wavemaker/docs/learn/restricting-menu-item-display-based-user-role/index.md

 id: ""
 ---

-**Statement**: How to restrict certain users from accessing pages/links based upon their login credentials.Using the User Role property of a Menu or Nav widget, you a can restrict user access to certain pages/links based upon the User Role value.
-For example, to restrict 'user' role to access 'admin' related links(pages), use the following JSON structure for the Model Variable bound to the [widget](/learn/app-development/widgets/navigation/dropdown-menu-use-cases/):
+**Problem Statement**: How to restrict certain users from accessing pages/links based upon their login credentials.Using the User Role property of a Menu or Nav widget, you a can restrict user access to certain pages/links based upon the User Role value.
+For example, to restrict 'user' role to access 'admin' related links(pages), use the following JSON structure for the Model Variable bound to the [Menu widget](/learn/app-development/widgets/navigation/dropdown-menu-use-cases/):

 \[
 {